BuvinJT/distbuilder/docs/ConfigClasses.md

 Details:

-The `name` attribute should simply specfy the name of import which invokes the `script`.
+The `name` attribute should simply specify the name of import which invokes the `script`.
 The `name` should **not** contain the *literal* "hook-" *file name* prefix, or a .py *file extension*.